LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 ```

 Some of the sequences with high similarity were assigned to different
 orthogroups.
-We will thus group these sequences, which mean grouping the
+We will thus group these sequences, which mean grouping
-“homologous” loci.
+some supposedly ortholog loci.

 ### 1.3 Group loci with high sequence similarity